FacebookTwitterLinkedinYoutubeInstagram

 VLB prefers Arrowwood and Cranberry Bush viburnums.
 Selecting resistant varieties of viburnum can help prevent damage.
 ‘Dawn’, ‘Doublefile’, ‘Judd’, ‘Koreanspice’, ‘Leatherleaf’, and ‘Tea’ varieties have all shown resistance in research trials.

-Be sure to call your Wachtel Certified Arborist if you noticed this damage last year.
+Be sure to contact your Wachtel Certified Arborist if you noticed this damage last year.

 Newsletter Signup